influxdata/telegraf/plugins/inputs/mqtt_consumer/README.md

   ## publishing.
   # persistent_session = false

+  ## Omit retained messages.
+  ## If this value is set to true, retained messages are not sent to the output
+  ## plug-ins.
+This prevents duplicate messages from being saved when Telegraf is
+  ## restarted.
+However, this also prevents the last state from being received when
+  ## Telegraf is first started.
+This only affects messages that were sent by the
+  ## broker as retained messages.
+Messages received during an active subscription
+  ## are still processed as usual, regardless if the retained flag is set or not.
+  # omit_retained = false

   ## If unset, a random client ID will be generated.
   # client_id = ""